Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Introduction

 A practically motivated extension of this framework, inspired by earlier ideas~\cite{raussendorf2001one,raussendorf2005long,aguado2008creation,meignant2019distributing,watts2019exponential}, is to include, along with quantum circuits, quantum measurements and feedforward~\cite{piroli2021quantum}.
 This refers to the case in which unitary gates can be classically conditioned on outcomes of previous measurements in parts of the circuit.
 This generalized setting is especially natural from the viewpoint of entanglement theory, which is based on the paradigm of local operations and classical communication (LOCC), which includes measurements and feedforward~\cite{chitambar2014everything}.
 In this context, a natural question emerges: How does the classification of phases change when measurements and feedforward are allowed, with or without symmetry constraints?

-Several results have been obtained in recent years addressing this question without symmetry constraints, particularly for 1D systems~\cite{piroli2021quantum,stephen2024preparing,smith2024constant,sahay2025classifying,malz2024preparation} and for topological phases in 2D~\cite{tantivasadakarn2021long,bravyi2022adaptive,lu2022measurement,tantivasadakarn2023hierarchy,li2023symmetry,zhang2024characterizing,ren2025efficient}.
+Several results have been obtained in recent years addressing this question without symmetry constraints, particularly for 1D systems~\cite{piroli2021quantum,lootens2025lowdepth,stephen2024preparing,smith2024constant,sahay2025classifying,malz2024preparation} and for topological phases in 2D~\cite{tantivasadakarn2021long,bravyi2022adaptive,lu2022measurement,tantivasadakarn2023hierarchy,li2023symmetry,zhang2024characterizing,ren2025efficient}.
 In most of these cases, the focus is on how the addition of measurements and feedforward expands the landscape of possible transformations, including experimental implementations~\cite{foss2023experimental,iqbal2024non,chen2025nishimori}.

-When symmetries are imposed, it is essential that the measurements respect the symmetry---not just the unitary gates.
-To this end, a consistent symmetry-respecting framework was introduced in Ref.~\cite{Gunn2025}.
-Within this setting, denoted as \emph{$G$-symmetric Circuits with Measurements and Feedforward} ($G$-CMF), all quantum operations are required to be symmetric with respect to a fixed on-site representation of a symmetry group $G$.
-In particular, in Ref.~\cite{Gunn2025} it was shown that: (i) For a finite abelian symmetry group $G$, all symmetric normal MPS belong to a single $G$-CMF phase.
-This is in contrast to the case without measurement and feedforward, where the classification via cohomology classes in general yields multiple SPT phases. (ii) The same $G$-CMF phase also includes all non-normal (i.e., long-range entangled) MPS, which in the absence of measurements and feedforward, belong to a different phase, even without any symmetry protection. (iii) The $G$-CMF classification for normal MPS also collapses to a single phase for class-2 nilpotent groups, which include all finite abelian groups as a special case but extend beyond them.
+When symmetries are imposed, it is essential that \emph{all} operations---including measurement, not only the unitary gates---respect the symmetry.
+To address this, Ref.~\cite{Gunn2025} introduced a consistent symmetry-respecting framework called \emph{G-symmetric Circuits with Measurements and Feedforward} ($G$-CMF).
+Within this setting, every quantum operations must be symmetric with respect to a fixed on-site representation of a symmetry group $G$.
+In particular, Ref.~\cite{Gunn2025} established the following three key results: (i) For a finite abelian symmetry group $G$, all symmetric normal MPS collapse into a single $G$-CMF phase.
+This is in contrast to the unitary-only case, where the classification via cohomology classes distinguishes multiple SPT phases. (ii) The same $G$-CMF phase also contains all non-normal (i.e., long-range entangled) MPS.
+In the unitary-only case, these states belong to a distinct phase even in the absence of symmetry protection. (iii) The $G$-CMF classification for normal MPS also collapses to a single phase for class-2 nilpotent groups, a family that includes all finite abelian groups but also extends beyond them.
+Together, these results demonstrate a dramatic simplification of phases enabled by symmetric measurements and feedforward.